Bisimulation as a Logical Relation: Introduction

 In order to do this we need to account for the interpretation of $\pow$ on relations and this leads us into a slightly more general discussion of monadic types.
 This includes some results about monads on {\Set} that we believe are new, or at least are not widely known.

 Weak and branching bisimulation can be made to follow.
+These forms of bisimulation arise in order to deal with the extension of transition systems to include silent $\tau$ actions.
 It is widely known that weak bisimulation can be reduced to the strong bisimulation of related systems, and we follow this approach.
 The interest for us is the algebraic nature of the construction of the related system, and we give two such, one of which explicitly includes $\tau$ actions and the other does not.
-In this case we get results of the form: $R\subset S\times T$ is a weak bisimulation if and only if the derived transition operations $\sat F$ and $\sat G$ are in the appropriate logical relation: \begin{itemize} \item $(\sat F,\sat G) \in A\to [R \to \pow R]$ \end{itemize} This seems something of a cheat but there is an issue here.
-The notion of weak bisimulation is built on a transition system that includes $\tau$ actions.
-These actions form a formal part of the semantic structure, but are not supposed to be visible.
+In this case we get results of the form: $R\subseteq S\times T$ is a weak bisimulation if and only if the derived transition operations $\sat F$ and $\sat G$ are in the appropriate logical relation: \begin{itemize} \item $(\sat F,\sat G) \in [A\to [R \to \pow R]].$ \end{itemize} This seems something of a cheat but there is an issue here.
+The $\tau$ actions form a formal part of the semantic structure, but are not supposed to be visible.
 You can argue that is also cheating, and that you would really like a semantic structure that does not include mention of $\tau$, and that is what our second construction does.

 Branching and semi-branching bisimulations were introduced to deal with perceived deficiencies in weak bisimulation.
 We show that they arise naturally out of a variant of the notion of transition system in which the system moves first by internal computations to a synchronisation point, and then by the appropriate action to a new state.